-Note: The key file is the security method used by Ubuntu to ensure that you are the one who is adding the PPA 2.
+Note: The key file is the security method used by Ubuntu to ensure that you are the one who is adding the PPA

+- Add the PPA by clicking on the Add... button, and copy the PPA intelligent URL to the APT Line input box. - 2.
 Authorize the key by going to the Authentication tab (in the Software Sources window) and clicking the Import Key File... button.
 That will open up a browser for you; find your key file and you are done.